In this video, I wanted to explain what to do if you are experiencing neck strain or neck pain when doing the squat.

 What to do About Neck Pain When Squatting

 CLICK HERE to watch the YouTube video.

-For some people who are doing the squatting movement, they are squatting and bringing their head forward.
-In that head forward or dropping that head, it puts a lot more stress on the neck.
+Some people who are doing the squatting movement, are squatting and bringing their head forward.
+Having your head forward puts a lot more stress on the neck.
 When your shoulders are rounded and the head is forward, it puts a lot of stress in the neck area.

-One thing that you can do is a cuing called Pistols.
-You put the hands together, interlock the fingers and then retract the thumb and point the index fingers.
-You can put them up against your chest and underneath your chin and then you do the squatting movement.
-By doing that, it lines up the head a lot better when it comes to the squat.
+One alternative is called Pistols.
+Put your hands together, interlock your fingers, and then retract your thumb and point the index fingers.
+Put them up against your chest and underneath your chin, and then squat.
+This lines up the head a lot better while squatting.

 It is a good cue and feedback in order to keep that head in a good alignment.
 Having the head in good alignment decreases the stress on the neck and decreases the risk of neck pain when it comes to doing the squat.